The original publishing date of today’s article was back on July 16, 2018.

 - Are you not building the lean strong functional physique you desire to have?

-- Are you at a loss for answers and frustrated with the lack of results?
+- Have you hit a dead end and are at a loss for answers while being frustrated with the lack of results?

 - Do you feel bombarded with the science and abundance of information?